Anti-miRNA oligonucleotides: Synthesis

 During anti-miRNA oligonucleotide design, necessary modifications to optimize binding affinity, improve nuclease resistance, and in vivo delivery must be considered.
 There have been several generations of designs with attempts to develop AMOs with high binding affinity as well as high specificity.
 The first generation utilized 2’-O-Methyl RNA nucleotides with phosphorothioate internucleotide linkages positioned at both ends to prevent exonuclease attack.
 A recent study discovered a compound, N,N-diethyl-4-(4-nitronaphthalen-1-ylazo)-phenylamine (ZEN), that improved binding affinity and blocked exonuclease degradation.
 This method was combined with the first generation design to create a new generation ZEN-AMO with an improved effectiveness.

 Various components of AMOs can be manipulated to affect the binding affinity and potency of the AMO.
 The 2’-sugar of the AMOs can be modified to be substituted with fluorine and various methyl groups, almost all with an increase in binding affinity.
 However, some of these modified 2’-sugar AMOs led to negative effects on cell growth.
 Modifying the 5'-3' phosphodiester backbone linkage to a phosphorothiorate (P-S) backbone linkage was also shown to have an effect on target affinity.
 Using the P-S mutation was shown to decrease the Tm of the oligonucleotide, which leads to a lower target affinity.
 A final requirement for AMOs is mismatch specificity and length restrictions.
 Due to miRNAs in the same families sharing “seed” (shared) sequences and differ by only a couple of additional nucleotides; one AMO can potentially target multiple miRNA sequences.
 However, studies have suggested that this is difficult due to the loss of activity with single nucleotide mismatches.
 Greater than three mismatches demonstrates complete loss of activity.
 Changes in the length of AMOs were tolerated far better, with changes of one nucleotide and two nucleotides resulting in little loss of activity and three or more in total loss of activity.
 Truncating a single nucleotide from the 3’ end resulted in a slight improvement of AMO activity.

+Antagomirs

+Antagomirs, also known as anti-miRs, are a class of chemically engineered anti-miRNA oligonucleotides designed to silence endogenous microRNAs.
+Their structure has modifications so as to make them more resistant to degradation.
+These include 2'-methoxy groups on the ribose sugar, backbones with phosphorothioate bonds, and cholesterol conjugation on the 3' end.

+Blockmirs are similarly engineered molecules which, on the other hand, are designed to have a sequence that is complementary to an mRNA sequence that is targeted by a microRNA.
+Upon binding to an untranslated region of an mRNA, blockmirs sterically block microRNAs from binding to the same site.
+Because blockmirs bind individual mRNAs and not miRNAs, their activity is more predictable than antagomirs' and less likely to cause off-target effects.